smenjas/history-notes/README.md

 to humans is on the left.

-In [the Holocene epoch](https://en.wikipedia.org/wiki/Holocene), temperature has varied < ±2 °C, CO2 has steadily increased from about 260ppm, and dust levels have stayed below 0.1ppm.
+In [the Holocene epoch](https://en.wikipedia.org/wiki/Holocene), temperature has varied < ±2 °C, CO₂ has steadily increased from about 260 ppm, and dust levels have stayed below 0.1 ppm.

-Dust levels only exceed 0.4ppm when the global average temperature drops more than 6 °C below the Holocene average, during major [glaciations](https://en.wikipedia.org/wiki/Glacial_period).
+Dust levels only exceed 0.4 ppm when the global average temperature drops more than 6 °C below the Holocene average, during major [glaciations](https://en.wikipedia.org/wiki/Glacial_period).
 The air becomes cold and dry.